-The terms ISO Standards and ISO Certification get thrown around quite a bit, especially when it comes to the Medical Device Manufacturing and Pharmaceutical Industries.
-But what do they mean?
+The terms ISO Standards and ISO Certification get thrown around quite a lot, especially when it comes to the Medical Device Manufacturing and Pharmaceutical Industries.
+But what do they actually mean?

 How is ISO Certification Achieved?

 ISO 9001 Certification is awarded to a business after a stringent series of audits and tests designed to examine the processes in place to ensure the business is delivering a consistent level of quality to its customers.

 The process starts with understanding ISO 9001 Certification requirements and then implementing an entire Quality Management System that is ISO Compliant.
 This includes the processes, procedures, and Quality Manual covering: Context of the Organization, Leadership, Planning, Support, Operation, Performance Evaluation, and Improvement.
 If that sounds like a lot, that’s because it is, but it’s the first and most inclusive step in the certification process.